gvwilson/sdxpy/src/pack/index.md

 -   the difference in the patch numbers if both major and minor numbers agree.

-1. Implement this function
+Implement this function
 and use it to measure the total distance between the set of packages found by the solver and the set containing the most recent version of each package.

-2. Explain why this doesn't actually solve the original problem.
+Does it actually solve the original problem?
+{: .continue}

 ### Regular Releases {: .exercise}